publishpress/PublishPress-Permissions/readme.txt

 == Compatibility Notes ==

-**caching plugins** : disable caching for logged users (unless you only use PressPermit to customize editing access).
+**caching plugins** : disable caching for logged users (unless you only use PublishPress Permissions to customize editing access).

 **Custom WP_Query calls** : Often, conflicts can be resolved by specifying a post_type argument.
 To prevent improper filtering of front-end ajax calls, pass required_operation=read or hook into the pp_unfiltered_ajax filter and add your action to the return array.

 **WPML Multilingual CMS** : plugin creates a separate post / page / category for each translation.
-The Compatibility Pack module (included in PressPermit Pro) is required to filter the PressPermit Exceptions item selection UI by language and (optionally) to enable mirroring of exceptions to translations.
+The Compatibility Pack module (included in PublishPress Permissions Pro) is required to filter the Permission Exceptions item selection UI by language and (optionally) to enable mirroring of exceptions to translations.

 == Frequently Asked Questions ==

-= How does PressPermit compare to Capability Manager Enhanced, User Role Editor and other role editor plugins? =
+= How does PublishPress Permissions compare to PublishPress Capabilities, User Role Editor and other role editor plugins? =

-PressPermit's functionality is different from and complementary to a basic role editor / user management plugin.
+PublishPress Permissions functionality is different from and complementary to a basic role editor / user management plugin.
 In terms of permissions, those plugins' primary function is to alter WordPress' definition of the capabilities included in each role.
 In other words, they expose lots of knobs for the permissions control which WordPress innately supports.
 That's a valuable task, and in many cases will be all the role customization you need.
 Since WP role definitions are stored in the main WordPress database, they remain even said plugin is deactivated.
-[Capability Manager Enhanced](https://wordpress.org/plugins/capability-manager-enhanced) is a WordPress role editor designed for integration with PressPermit.
+[PublishPress Capabilities](https://wordpress.org/plugins/capability-manager-enhanced) is a WordPress role editor designed for integration with PublishPress Permissions.

-PressPermit can assist you in turning the site-wide capability knobs for desired post types.
+PublishPress Permissions can assist you in turning the site-wide capability knobs for desired post types.
 But it also supercharges your permissions engine.
-PressPermit it is particularly useful when you want to customize access to a specific post, category or term.
+PublishPress Permissions is particularly useful when you want to customize access to a specific post, category or term.
 Extension plugins add collaborative editing control, file filtering and other features which are not otherwise possible.
 The plugin will work with your WP roles as a starting point, whether customized by a role editor or not.
-Users of the PP Collaborative Editing extension can (after activating advanced settings) navigate to Permissions > Settings > Role Usage to see (or modify) how PressPermit is using your WP role definitions.
-PressPermit's modifications remain only while it stays active.
+Users of the PP Collaborative Editing extension can (after activating advanced settings) navigate to Permissions > Settings > Role Usage to see (or modify) how PublishPress Permissions is using your WP role definitions.
+PublishPress Permissions modifications remain only while it stays active.

-= What extra access control would PressPermit Pro give me? =
+= What extra access control would PublishPress Permissions Pro give me? =

-For a detailed comparison, see the [Role Scoper / PressPermit Feature Grid](https://publishpress.com/presspermit-features/).
+For a detailed comparison, see the [Role Scoper / PP Feature Grid](https://publishpress.com/presspermit-features/).
 Here are some highlights:

 [youtube https://www.youtube.com/watch?v=0yOEBD8VE9c&rel=0&hd=1]
 Customize editing permissions for specific posts.